Filip Hrgović

 Filip Hrgović (born 4 June 1992) is a Croatian professional boxer.
-He has challenged once for the IBF interim heavyweight title in 2024.
-As an amateur, he won the gold medal at the 2015 European Championships; and a bronze at the 2016 Olympics.
+He has held the International Boxing Federation (IBF) heavyweight title since August 2026.
+As an amateur, he won the gold medal at the 2015 European Championships and a bronze at the 2016 Olympics.

 Early life

 Filip was born on 4 June 1992 in Zagreb, Croatia, to Petar and Iva Hrgović.
-His father, who was born in Livno, Bosnia and Herzegovina worked for Croatian Motorways, while his mother, a native of the Croatian capital Zagreb is a graduate in kinesiology and was focused on raising Filip and his four other siblings.
+His father, who was born in Livno, Bosnia and Herzegovina, worked for Croatian Motorways, while his mother, a native of the Croatian capital Zagreb is a graduate in kinesiology and was focused on raising Filip and his four other siblings.

 Hrgović recalls being overweight as a child, even earning the nickname "fatty" along the way.
 He would often end up in trouble and be reprimanded for it.

-Filip's first sport was basketball at age 8, which he took up as a means to lose weight.
+Hrgović's first sport was basketball at age eight, which he took up as a means to lose weight.
 He even managed to win the national championship with his club Dubrava but was forced to retire due to back and knee injuries.
 He then took up swimming, which would also last only a short period of time.

-He started boxing at the age of 13 in the boxing club Leonardo under the tutelage of coach Leonardo Pijetraj in his home district of Sesvete in Zagreb.
-His mother wasn't overly happy with Filip's decision to take up boxing as a profession, but his mind was already made up.
+He started boxing at the age of thirteen in the boxing club Leonardo under the tutelage of coach Leonardo Pijetraj in his home district of Sesvete in Zagreb.
+His mother wasn't overly happy with Hrgović's decision to take up boxing as a profession, but his mind was already made up.

 In 2015, Hrgović was awarded the Franjo Bučar State Award for Sport and the award for the best sportsman of Zagreb.
 In 2016, Hrgović was awarded the Order of Danica Hrvatska with face of Franjo Bučar.

 Amateur career

 World championships

 Hrgović participated in the 2010 AIBA Youth World Boxing Championships, held in Baku, Azerbaijan.
 He beat Jozsef Zsigmund in the first round, Fargan Omarov in the quarterfinals and Joseph Parker in the semifinals to earn a place in the tournament finals, where he faced Tony Yoka.
 It was the first of three future meetings in amateur competitions.
 He beat Yoka by points to win the gold medal.
 Hrgović earned a 10,000 kuna payout from the Croatian Boxing Federation for this victory.

-In April 2012, Hrgović took part in the European Olympic Qualification tournament, competing in the super heavyweight category.
+In April 2012, Hrgović took part in the European Olympic Qualification tournament, competing in the super-heavyweight category.
 Despite scoring stoppage victories over Nikita Maculevics and Kaspar Vaha in the preliminary rounds, he would lose by decision to Magomed Omarov in the quarterfinals.

 Hrgović took part in the 2013 AIBA World Boxing Championships as well.
 He beat Guangming Gu by stoppage and Mirzohidjon Abdullaev by decision in the preliminary rounds, to earn a place in the quarterfinals.
 He lost his quarterfinals bout to Roberto Cammarelle by decision.

-Hrgović was the man credited for the cancellation of the David Haye vs. Tyson Fury fight in 2013, after he cut Haye in a sparring session.
+Hrgović was the man credited for the cancellation of the David Haye vs Tyson Fury fight in 2013, after he cut Haye in a sparring session.
 He was also Kubrat Pulev's sparring partner for his fight against Wladimir Klitschko in 2014.